akashreddy-ops/Quiz-App-for-Programming-Basics/README.md

 🎯 Who Can Use It?
 🔹 Students learning programming concepts.
 🔹 Developers testing their coding knowledge.
-🔹 Anyone preparing for coding interviews and assessments
+🔹 Anyone preparing for coding interviews and assessments.